AlvaroRodriguezDelRio/ESAME_ggplot/README.md

 ```

 ####
-# Excercises
+## Excercises
 ####

 Load the colmozzie_tbl_df dataframe from the `MedDataSets` library and:

-1) plot the distribution of dengue cases per week
-2) Visualize how dengue cases have changed over time
-3) Plot the relation of Dengue cases and maximum temperature every year for which data was gathered
-4) Combine the last two plots into a nicely formatted figure
+1) Combine the last two plots from yesterday into a nicely formatted figure